91st Air Refueling Squadron: World War II

 The squadron was first activated at Langley Field, Virginia in January 1941 as the 1st Reconnaissance Squadron, a long-range reconnaissance squadron, equipped with a mixture of B-17C and B-17D Flying Fortresses and Douglas B-18 Bolos.
-It was initially assigned to General Headquarters Air Force, but was attached to the 34th Bombardment Group.
+It was initially assigned to General Headquarters Air Force (GHQ AF), but was attached to the 34th Bombardment Group per GHQ AF policy of attaching a reoconnaissace squadron to each bombardment group.
 Along with the 34th Group, the squadron moved to Westover Field, Massachusetts four months after they were activated.

 After the Pearl Harbor attack the squadron began antisubmarine patrols off the Northeast coast of the United States, but soon became part of Western Defense Command and moved to Pendleton Field, Oregon.
 By the summer of 1942, Second Air Force had become primarily a heavy bomber training force and the squadron, called the 391st Bombardment Squadron since May, became a B-17 Replacement Training Unit (RTU) at Geiger Field.
 RTUs were oversized units which trained aircrews prior to their deployment to combat theaters.

 On 15 December 1942 the squadron moved to Blythe Army Air Base, California a base of the Desert Training Center.
 The unit provided cadres for a number of heavy bomber units that served with Eighth Air Force during this period.

 The 391st began training with Consolidated B-24 Liberators for overseas combat operations on 5 January 1944.
 Its ground echelon moved to the port of embarkation on 1 April 1944, while the air echelon began its overseas movement on 31 May 1944, taking the southern ferry route, from Florida to Trinidad, Brazil, West Africa and Marrakesh, arriving at RAF Valley, Wales.
 The 34th Group arrived at its permanent station, RAF Mendlesham, England, in April 1944 and entered combat on 23 May 1944.